 Another little known fact is that the spray from an airbrush can be regulated easily, giving the user excellent control.
 If you’ve only ever used spray cans, you may be loathe to consider airbrushing a true alternative to regular brush work.
 Take the plunge, und experience the amazing results you’ll achieve in very little time.
 The best way to get started is to practise the Jim Gordon technique: Weathering Small Scale AFVs.

 Cleaning is quick und easy when acrylic paints are used.
 Paint changes are a matter of wiping the reservoir clean with a moist tissue, und spraying two or three reservoirs of water to clean the nozzle.
 Thick paint at the bottom of the reservoir can be released by brushing it out with a small bristle brush, und spraying more water to flush the reservoir.
-Dried paint residue in the sump of the reservoir is not usually a problem, it does not not obstruct the paint flow or bleed into other colours, but excessive built-up should be scraped off with a steel awl accasionally.
+Dried paint residue in the sump of the reservoir is not usually a problem, it does not not obstruct the paint flow or bleed into other colours, but excessive built-up should be scraped off with a steel awl occasionally.

 Airbrushing is faster und more economical than regular painting.
 Once you understand how the airbrush works, you will be painting five tanks in the time it took you to paint one Fahrzeug previously.
 It makes sense to airbrush several 1:72 scale vehicles at the same time, because even a small gravity-feed reservoir carries enough paint to apply camouflage patterns to a dozen vehicles in one session.
 As a rule of thumb, the gravity-feed reservoir of a typical artist airbrush holds enough paint for undercoating three or four medium tanks.